Democratic Presidents and Their Impact on the U.S. Economy

 Kennedy added $23 billion to the national debt, an 8 percent increase from the $289 billion debt at the end of Eisenhower's last budget, FY 1961.
 His deficit spending ended the recession and contributed to an expansion that lasted until 1970.

 Lyndon Johnson was sworn in on November 22, 1963, two hours after John F. Kennedy was assassinated.
 After completing the final year of JFK's term, he was elected in 1964 with 61 percent of the votes.
 This electoral mandate allowed him to expand the federal government's role and avoid any recessions.
 The Fed used contractionary monetary policy to cool growth and prevent inflation.

 LBJ created Medicare, Medicaid, and urban renewal initiatives.
-He also championed equal rights for all to vote, ride buses and go to school.
-You also have him to thank for the Vietnam War, which he escalated but could not win.
+He championed equal rights for all to vote, ride buses, and go to school.
+LBJ escalated the Vietnam War but could not win it.

 LBJ declared a War on Poverty to push through passage of Kennedy's tax cut and civil rights bill.
 For young African Americans, the unemployment rate was 25 percent.
 The number of children on welfare had doubled between 1950 and 1960 to 2.4 million.

 In 1965, LBJ sent 100,000 combat troops to Vietnam.
 By 1968, he increased the defense budget to support 500,000 troops.
 The increased government spending added $42 billion, or 13 percent, to the national debt.

 Jimmy Carter's presidency was overshadowed by the stagflation created by Richard Nixon.
 Stagflation combines economic contraction with double-digit inflation.
 Carter worked hard to combat the continuing economic woes of inflation and unemployment.
 He added 9.3 million jobs, the fourth-largest among all presidents.
 But, it wasn't enough to combat the effects of double-digit inflation and the Fed's misguided efforts to end it.

 Carter created the Department of Education and bolstered Social Security.
 He established a national energy policy that deregulated oil prices to spur domestic production.
 He also deregulated the trucking and airlines industries.
 He expanded the national park system.